-To begin our discussion, the lecture on Sept.15 describes current family patterns and issues, and the lecture on Sept.
-22 reviews the different theoretical approaches that sociologists use to study families, the strengths and weaknesses of these different approaches, and the theoretical approach adopted in this course.
+To begin our discussion, the lecture on Sept.12 describes current family patterns and issues, and the lecture on Sept.
+19 reviews the different theoretical approaches that sociologists use to study families, the strengths and weaknesses of these different approaches, and the theoretical approach adopted in this course.
 On Sept.
-29, we learn something of the diversity of family arrangements across human cultures and human history.
-To enable us to question what we often take for granted about family - especially, the apparent naturalness of heterosexual nuclear families - the lecture will focus on the communal arrangements common in foraging (or hunting and gathering) societies.
+26, we learn something of the diversity of family arrangements across human cultures and human history.
+To enable us to question what we often take for granted about family especially, the apparent naturalness of heterosexual nuclear families - the lecture will focus on the communal arrangements common in foraging (or hunting and gathering) societies.
 Next, on Oct.
-6, we explore some of the history that produced nuclear families as the dominant family pattern today in Canada.
-The point of this social history is to better understand how family arrangements develop.
-Oct.13 features a look at the 1950s, the period when a majority of Canadians lived in nuclear families in which men were financial providers and women full-time homemakers and mothers.
+3, we explore some of the history that produced nuclear families with 'conventional' gender roles as the dominant family pattern today in Canada.
+The point of this social history is to better understand how family arrangements develop and the forces undergirding arrangements that are familiar to us.
+Oct.10 features a look at the 1950s, the period when a majority of Canadians lived in nuclear families in which men were financial providers and women full-time homemakers and mothers.
+Doing so allows us to ask questions about arrangements many of us take for granted - to question what is familiar.
 And on Oct.
-20 our attention turns to families today, exploring wedding practices, marriage expectations and the realities of parenthood.
+17 our attention turns to families today, exploring wedding practices, marriage expectations and the realities of parenthood.

-The readings and lecture on Nov.
-3 offer a look at family patterns that are different from what was normative in much of the twentieth century in Canada and the U.S - arrangements and relationships that reflect poverty, economic insecurity and/or immigration.
-Nov.10 features a look at an important trend for families across much of the world: the increasing age at which young adults leave their parents' home.
-We explore the causes and implications of this change, as discussed in Katherine Newman's fascinating book, The Accordion Family.
-On Nov.17, we examine how couples (married or not) juggle the incompatible responsibilities of employment and family when both adults work full time.
-We consider both how they are handling work/family conflict and possible long-term solutions to the problem.
+The readings and lecture on Oct.
+31 offer a look at family patterns that are different from what was normative in much of the twentieth century in Canada and the U.S - arrangements and relationships that reflect poverty, economic insecurity and also immigration.
+As well, we consider new forms of sexuality and caring relationships.
+Nov.
+14 features a look at an important trend for families across much of the world: the increasing age at which young adults leave their parents' home.
+We explore the causes and implications of this change, as discussed in Katherine Newman's research-based book, The Accordion Family.
+On Nov.21, we examine how couples (married or not) juggle the incompatible responsibilities of employment and family when both adults work full time.
+We consider both how they are handling work/family conflict and possible long-term social-policy solutions to the problem.
 Returning to the issue of family diversity, on Nov.
-24 we look at the relationships and families created after divorce - lone parents and remarried couples -as well as social-policies needed to address family problems.
+28 we look at the relationships and families created after divorce - at lone parents and remarried couples -as well as social-policies needed to address family problems.